 Besides the coffee in vacuum sealed packages, there are Royal Kona Coffee types in coffee packets.
 You can also get a Royal Kona Essentials Kona Gift Box.

 While the quality and the flavor or Kona coffee varies and we all have different palates, there is always a coffee that is better than the rest.

-In this review, our best Kona Coffee brand is the Koa Coffee Plantation Peaberry Kona.
+In this review, our favorite Kona Coffee brand is the Koa Coffee Plantation - Peaberry Kona.
 It comes in three different sizes and two roasts (medium and dark).
 The coffee is full-bodied and smooth with a touch of sass when it touches your tongue.
 It has a hint of bite.
 For these reasons, this coffee goes by the name Champagne of Kona to coffee connoisseurs.